devrath/probable-bookish-android-architectures/CONTRIBUTING.md

 - Create your feature branch (git checkout -b my-new-feature)
 - Commit your changes (git commit -am 'Add some feature')
 - Push to the branch (git push origin my-new-feature)
-- Create new Pull Request
+- Create a new Pull Request

 ### Code contribution checklist

-- New code addition/deletion should not break existing flow of a system.
+- New code addition/deletion should not break the existing flow of a system.
 - All tests should be passed.
 - Verify `./gradlew build` is passing before raising a PR.
 - Reformat code with Spotless `./gradlew spotlessApply` before raising a PR.